 About our Assistant Curator

-Natalie is the NAGB’s assistant curator and is responsible for maintaining, documenting and historicising the National Collection; planning and installing exhibitions and generating media for marketing.
+As one of the NAGB’s assistant curators, Natalie is responsible for maintaining, documenting and historicising the National Collection; planning and installing exhibitions and generating media for marketing.